wstumps/Treehouse_Portfolio/README.md

 # This is the second project of the Treehouse Front End Web Development TechDegree course.
-It involves building out a portfolio from given mockups.
+It involves building out a portfolio from given mockups by using a mobile-first approach for a responsive webpage.